LevelUpMarketers/tta-management-plugin/docs/SampleData.md

 | Premium          | Admin        | Mariah Payne     | mariah.payne831@gmail.com    | `3grQTvBOODPRtOOQESmS0TXD`     |
 | Premium          | Volunteer    | Cassidy Ryan     | claineryan13@gmail.com       | `^yDYADcss&kcH29yxhdvnJXO`     |
 | Premium          | Volunteer    | Dana Harrell     | dana.p.harrell@gmail.com     | `b0niD@oMxf9wax@n8*@DIYGH`     |

+These accounts are also used to populate the rest of the database.
+Each sample event links one of the members above to a transaction containing their attendees.
+Every fifth event logs a refund so you can test how the plugin records refund amounts and history entries.